jrcaranddang/sth/README.md

             - The date/time the post the date was created
             - The name of the person who created the post
-            - An indication of its approval status
-        - "Hover" on a list item should show a "delete" button
-            - "Click" on the delete button should remove the post from both the collection and the list.
+            - An indication of its approval status o        - "Hover" on a list item should show a "delete" button o            - "Click" on the delete button should remove the post from both the collection and the list.